 What To Do When The Floorboards Are Too Thin

 Now, since there is no point to continue sanding the floor when the floorboards are already too thin, but you also cannot continue living with a scratched and destroyed floor, there is only one thing left to do for you - replace the floor and invest into a new one.
 In fact, a replacement of the old floor with a new one is not that messy, stressful, time-consuming, and expensive as you may expect.
 Leave the project in the reliable hands of experienced professionals and you will be able to enjoy perfect results very soon and still be able to not break the bank along the way.
 When it comes to the installation of a new wooden floor, you have two great options to choose from.

 New wood flooring is always a wonderful investment.
 It is an investment that adds value to the property, brings elegance, style, cosiness, and warmth to your home.
 Real wood flooring worth every penny, it is durable, hard-wearing, long-lasting and if you maintain your floor properly, it will last up to a whole century and still look and feel amazing.

-However, there is no point in marketing wood flooring for you, you already know how many benefits it can provide you with, therefore you want to purchase a new wooden floor to replace the old and already damaged one in your home that is beyond repair and renovation.
 When it comes to a new wooden floor, you can either opt for prefinished one that comes already sanded and with a finish applied at the factory, or you can go for unfinished wood floorboards.